National Bank of Canada FI Acquires Shares of 6,200 Avaya Holdings Corp. (NYSE:AVYA)

 NYSE AVYA opened at $12.38 on Thursday.
 The company has a debt-to-equity ratio of 7.42, a quick ratio of 1.40 and a current ratio of 1.45.
 The company has a market capitalization of $1.05 billion, a price-to-earnings ratio of -12.38 and a beta of 1.50.
 The company’s 50-day simple moving average is $14.00 and its two-hundred day simple moving average is $17.67.
 Avaya Holdings Corp. has a one year low of $11.42 and a one year high of $31.72.

 Several equities research analysts have recently issued reports on AVYA shares.
-Barclays lowered their target price on shares of Avaya from $20.00 to $16.00 and set an “equal weight” rating for the company in a report on Thursday, February 10th.
 Citigroup lowered their target price on shares of Avaya from $25.00 to $17.00 in a report on Thursday, February 10th.
-BWS Financial reduced their price target on shares of Avaya from $40.00 to $22.00 and set a “buy” rating on the stock in a research note on Thursday, February 10th.
+BWS Financial lowered their target price on shares of Avaya from $40.00 to $22.00 and set a “buy” rating for the company in a report on Thursday, February 10th.
+Zacks Investment Research downgraded shares of Avaya from a “hold” rating to a “strong sell” rating in a research note on Monday, March 14th.
 Morgan Stanley reduced their price target on shares of Avaya from $26.00 to $24.00 and set an “equal weight” rating on the stock in a research note on Wednesday, December 15th.
-Finally, Zacks Investment Research downgraded shares of Avaya from a “hold” rating to a “strong sell” rating in a research note on Monday, March 14th.
+Finally, TheStreet downgraded shares of Avaya from a “c” rating to a “d+” rating in a research note on Wednesday, February 9th.
 One equities research analyst has rated the stock with a sell rating, four have issued a hold rating and three have given a buy rating to the stock.
 Based on data from MarketBeat.com, the stock currently has a consensus rating of “Hold” and a consensus target price of $24.13.

 Avaya Company Profile (Get Rating)